-This website is dedicated to The Lac du Flambeau Project: a research project dedicated to preparing a “Road Map” for educators whose task it is to prepare future teachers to teach their own K-12 students about First Nations/American Indian Studies–the history, culture, sovereignty and treaty rights and treaties of Indigenous/Native people in Wisconsin.
+Fulfilling the mission of The Hegemony Project, The Lac du Flambeau Project was dedicated to preparing a “Road Map” for educators who are tasked to prepare future teachers to teach their own K-12 students about First Nations/American Indian Studies–the history, culture, sovereignty and treaty rights and treaties of Indigenous/Native people in Wisconsin.

 We make these ideas, values and beliefs our own to such an extent that we see them as “normal,” “natural,” or “common sense” (Lea, 2014).
 Cultural hegemony cultivates docile, patriotic citizens who would serve the nation-state, and rarely challenge the status quo.

-However, The Hegemony Project and the Lac du Flambeau Project are committed to find better ways to address cultural hegemony, and work with you to help make the world a better place for everyone.
+The Hegemony Project and the Lac du Flambeau Project are committed to find better ways to address cultural hegemony, and work together to help make the world a better place for everyone.

 Learn